 Some specifications contained in electronic datasheets include product names, serial numbers, batch codes, physical dimensions of the products, types of packaging, operating temperature ranges, pin configurations (for ICs), maximum and minimum ratings (current and voltage), power consumption figures, DC/AC ratings, I/O waveform diagrams, ideal storage conditions, hazardous regulatory data, and information concerning the manufacturer(s).

-Why Datasheets Are so Terrible
+Why Datasheets Are So Terrible

 The main problem with electronic datasheets is that there is no universal format for presenting the information they contain, and this can make it problematic for potential buyers to find information regarding products without further information from the manufacturers.

-Many organizations provide datasheets written in a language that is specific to a region, and a potential client from a separate country might find this confusing.
+Many organisations provide datasheets written in a language that is specific to a region, and a potential client from a separate country might find this confusing.
 Others highlight product specifications in overly-technical language that is difficult to comprehend by non-engineering readers.

 While the typical end-users of electrical/electronic products are engineers, the employees in charge of procurement might not have a technical background.
 It is absolutely necessary for datasheet information to be presented in a format that is as clear and concise as possible.
 This makes it easy for a reader to determine which components are suitable for a particular operation while not leaving out any technical details.

-The Need for Standardization
+The Need for Standardisation

 On their websites, several manufacturers provide official datasheets using symbols, units, terms, and definitions suitable to a particular region of the world, but not others.
 For example, specifying temperature in Fahrenheit will require a European buyer to make some calculations to convert the values.